State Kremlin Palace: Architecture and interiors

 The State Kremlin Palace was designed in the style of Soviet modernism, which marked a departure from Stalinist architecture.
 The building is characterised by stylistic integrity and monumentality.
 As the researchers note, its "three-dimensional composition, the architectural solution of the facades and the state interiors are closely linked".
 The palace has a rectangular shape and a volume of about 40,000 m³.
 It has over 800 rooms.
 The central part of the building is occupied by an auditorium (in Soviet times, a conference hall) for 6,000 seats.

 Architectural historian Andrey Ikonnikov notes the openness of the internal layout of the palace and its interiors.
 In his view, the gradual transitions between the foyer and the lobbies employed the principle of "shimmering construction of space", which symbolised continuity with the architectural experiments of the Soviet avant-garde of the 1920s.

 The building's exterior combines vertical protrusions with mirrored openings between them.
 The façades are clad in white Ural marble and anodised aluminium.
 Red Karbakhta granite, Koelga marble and patterned Baku tuff, and various types of wood were used inside.
-A gilded coat-of-arms of the USSR, made by sculptor Alexei Zelenski, was located above the main entrance.
+A gilded emblem of the USSR, made by sculptor Alexei Zelenski, was located above the main entrance.
 The symbol was later replaced by the coat of arms of the Russian Federation.
 The interior decoration of the palace was done by the artist Alexander Deineka, who made mosaic emblems in the banquet hall and the frieze in the foyer.